Recommended Reading Path

 Read articleA Simple AI Policy for Small Businesses

-A simple AI policy should tell staff which tools are approved, what data cannot be entered, when human review is required, and who approves...
+A simple AI policy for a small business should say which tools are approved, what data is prohibited, when human review is required, which...

 Read articleNeed Help Choosing An AI Workflow?